Unseeable8710/Noteflight-Tuplet-Improver/README.md

 # How to use

-1. Install the userscript by choosing a version from the releases page of this repo.
+1. Install the userscript by choosing a version from the releases page of this repo or downloading it from [Greasy Fork](https://greasyfork.org/en/scripts/539438-noteflight-tuplet-improver).
 2. Select the note or rest you want to turn into a tuplet.
 3. In the Rhythm palette, click the septuplet button.
 4. Enter the number of notes you want in the dialog that will open.